fcladera/Qriro/README.md

  A simple tag for the current message.

  - **dT**:
- The time passed from the last measurement of the sensor.
+ The elapsed time from the last measurement of the sensor.

- - **val(1-3):
+ - **val(1-3)**:
- Values from the sensors.
-E.g. rotations for the gyro.
+ Values of the sensors.
+E.g. angular velocity in three axis for the gyro.
  Commands only use val(1), where ComID is stored (command identifier).

 After receiving a frame, the Server processes the transformation matrix.
-The matrix is send to the virtual reality application using a TCP socket, after the GETMAT request.
+The result is sent to the virtual reality application using a TCP socket, after the GETMAT request.
-The following frame is sent:

 MAT:m00:m01:m02:m03:m10:m11:m12:m13:m20:m21:m22:m23:
 m30:m31:m32:m33:m40:m41:m42:m43;